awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/data-classification-template.md

 # Data classification template
 A template is a collection of [data identifiers](data-identifiers.md).
-On the **Define classification template** page, You can define sensitive data in the template by adding data identifiers.
+You can define sensitive data in the template by adding data identifiers.
 The template will be used in sensitive data discovery job.

 ## Add data identifier to template

+1. Sign in to the solution's web portal.
+2. Choose **Define classification template** in the **Summary** area.
+Alternatively, from the left navigation pane, choose **Define classification template** under **Classification settings** to open the **Define classification template** page.
-Click **Add data identifier** button, you will see a list of data identifiers in side window.
-You can select one or multiple data identifers and click **Add to template** button.
+3. Choose **Add data identifier**.
+You will see a list of data identifiers in window.
+4. Select one or multiple data identifiers and choose **Add to template**.

 ## Remove data identifier from template

-Select a data identifier in the template and click **Remove** button.
+On the **Define classification template** page, select a data identifier in the template and choose **Remove**.

 ## Enable/disable data identifier

-For each identifier in the template, you can **switch** to enable or disable it.
-If you disable a data identifier, the job will not inspect data against the identifier.
+On the **Define classification template** page, for each identifier in the template, you can choose to **enable** or disable it.
+If you disable a data identifier, the related job will not detect data against the identifier.
 Disabling an identifier is usually for testing purposes.